rstrube/rstrube.github.io/docs/development/git/git-cheat-sheet.md

 :   !!! warning

         This has the downside of requiring the deletion of a specific file (at least temporarily).
-After you've pushed both commits, you'll need to manually copy back / restore a local copy of the deleted file.
+After you've pushed both commits, you'll need to manually restore a local copy of the deleted file.
 It will be git ignored moving forward.

     First commit a deletion of the file.
     Second commit changes to `.gitignore` to explicitly ignore the file moving forward.